-3. Warning messages occurred during the repeatability analysis using the "rptR" package in R (Stoffel et al. 2017) indicating that the fit was singular, likely because the variance for the Experimenter random effect in the model for both female and male wing length was 0.001.
-We thus conducted an unregistered analysis where we confirmed that our
+3) Warning messages occurred during the repeatability analysis using the "rptR" package in R (Stoffel et al., 2017) indicating that the fit was singular, likely because the variance for the Experimenter random

-- repeatability values from the repeatability models were valid, despite the warning, by hand calculating repeatability following Nakagawa and Schielzeth (2010).
-The hand-calculated repeatabilities were nearly identical (female R=0.5, male R=0.71) to the output from the rpt function. - 4.
-Despite the data checking which indicated our model was not overdispersed or zero inflated, we could not get the fixed effects or random effect to converge using the Bayesian package in R "MCMCglmm".
+- 4) Despite the data checking which indicated our model was not overdispersed or zero inflated, we could not get the fixed effects or random effect to converge using the Bayesian package in R "MCMCglmm."
 We found no improvement in model fit by tweaking the priors or iterations/burnin/thin options.
-Therefore, we fit these models using the function glmer, a frequentist framework. - 5.
-The Season variable only includes 2 males in the breeding season category, thus we do not have a large enough sample to produce reliable estimates.
+Therefore, we fit these models using the function glmer, a frequentist framework. - 5) The Season variable only includes 2 males in the breeding season category, thus we do not have a large enough sample to produce reliable estimates.
 We removed the Season variable from the model for males.

-P2: body condition and reproductive success
+Deviations when testing hypothesis 2: energetic condition and reproductive success

-- 6. Only two females had reproductive success data from more than one year in our study (2019 and 2020).
+- 6) Only two females had reproductive success data from more than one year in our study (2019 and 2020).
 Consequently, there were very few repeated measures in this sample and our random effect of bird ID accounted for zero variance.
 This led to a warning that our model fit was singular.
 Therefore, we removed the data for these females for 2020 so we could remove ID as a random effect from the model, which resulted in the model running without warnings.
-We removed the 2020 data for these females because their condition data was collected in 2019 and these measures were more likely to relate to their 2019 reproductive success data than to their reproductive success in 2020. - 7.
-The fit of the model analyzing the relationship between body condition and male reproductive success (ability to hold a territory containing female nests) was singular.
+We removed the 2020 data for these females because their energetic condition data was collected in 2019 and these measures were more likely to relate to their 2019 reproductive success data than to their reproductive success in 2020. - 7) The fit of the model analyzing the relationship between energetic condition and male reproductive success (ability to hold a territory containing female nests) was singular.
 The Year random effect accounted for zero variance in the data, so we removed it.
-The fit was still singular, but we retained the ID random effect (although it also explained zero variance) to account for repeated measures in this sample. - 8.
-The model fit was again singular in our logistic exposure model because the Year random effect explained zero variance in the data.
+The fit was still singular, but we retained the ID random effect (although it also explained zero variance) to account for repeated measures in this sample. - 8) The model fit was again singular in our logistic exposure model because the Year random effect explained zero variance in the data.
 We removed this random effect from the analysis.

-RESULTS
+42 RESULTS